ITRS-Group/cordial/pkg/README.md

 Note that the sampler name is always different to the normal dataview destination as the plugin on the Geneos side must be an _api-streams_ one.
 Also there is no `Close()` method.
 At the moment there is no direct support for heartbeats.

-## Secure Connections
+### Secure Connections

-The packages support secure connections through the normal Golang http.Client but it is quite common for individual Netprobe instances to run with self-signed certificates so there is a method to allow unverified certificates and this must be called immediately after getting the new _sampler_ or _stream_ like this:
+The XML-RPC API packages support secure connections through the normal Go http.Client but it is quite common for individual Netprobe instances to run with self-signed certificates so there is a method to allow unverified certificates and this must be called immediately after getting the new _sampler_ or _stream_ like this:

 ```go
 	url := fmt.Sprintf("https://%s:%v/xmlrpc", hostname, port)